Learning another language isn’t easy. I’ve been a fluent French speaker for a long time, but I’ve never forgotten how challenging it was to get here.

 Along the way, I learned some lessons and discovered some strategies that helped me with everything from studying, to self-esteem (a crucial part of learning just about anything).

-If you’re looking for some advice, here, in no particular order, are fifteen tips to help you learn French:
+If you’re looking for some advice, here, in no particular order, are fifteen tips to help you learn French fast:

 1. Find your learning style